-The most important is Luster.
-To ensure a diamond has optimal life, brilliance and fire it needs to be 100% free of milkiness and any “clouds”.
-Luster is most commonly affected by fluorescence but refers to the effect of this fluorescence –.
+The most important is Lustre.
+To insure a diamond has optimal life, brilliance and fire it needs to be 100% free of milkiness and any “clouds”.
+Lustre is most commonly affected by fluorescence but refers to the effect of this fluorescence –.
 Which isn’t constant.
-As long as a diamond is L1 (top luster) no degree of fluorescence would compromise the visual appeal of your diamond.
+As long as a diamond is L1 (top lustre) no degree of fluorescence would compromise the visual appeal of your diamond.

 Unfortunately the effect of fluorescence isn’t consistent.
-That’s why I think the Luster grade that issues a grade on possible detrimental effect of fluorescence is a better metric.
-Stick to L1 Luster and ignore the fluorescence line on the grading report.
+That’s why I think the Lustre grade that issues a grade on possible detrimental effect of fluorescence is a better metric.
+Stick to L1 Lustre and ignore the fluorescence line on the grading report.

-Strong and very strong blue fluorescence can actually boost the perceived color of a diamond in the J-K-L-M range by up to a full shade.
+Strong and very strong blue fluorescence can actually boost the perceived colour of a diamond in the J-K-L-M range by up to a full shade.

 We don’t have set metrics for fluorescence.
 When looking for your diamond we’ll take into consideration all the variables to see if it'd be beneficial or not in the range of diamonds you’re interested in.

 We only import GIA or HRD graded diamonds.
 We’ve found these to be the best and most consistent diamond grading laboratories.
 Although we don’t buy blindly using only the supplied grading report, it does provide great assurance.
 Both HRD and GIA are world renowned with multiple laboratories around the round should you wish to verify a diamond’s grade.
 Sticking to these laboratories you know you’re getting the diamond you paid for.